Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Heading title="Props, items and props", caption="by Luke, wheatleymf & cyberagent" />

 <Heading h="h4" title="Lukes" />

 I just gathered a list of many props and made them.
-I also kept stealing props from wheatleys list and making them to give him time on the map.
-Overall, if someone said "hey we need X model" I would just quickly bang it out in an hour or two and thats how all these models came to be.
+I also kept stealing props from Wheatley's list and making them to give him time on the map.
+Overall, if someone said "hey we need X model," I would just quickly bang it out in an hour or two, and that's how all these models came to be.

 <ImageCollage images={["lukes/props1.jpg", "lukes/props2.jpg", "lukes/props3.jpg", "lukes/props4.jpg", "lukes/props5.jpg", "lukes/items.jpg" ]} />

 <Heading h="h4" title="Wheatley's" />

 I've made few props as well.
 I was much slower at doing them, but I've made stuff like electrical box with Ape Tavern reference, trash bin, character creation things like passport, tablet & mugshot, as well as these three things.

 <Img src="whmf/props.png" />

 <Heading title="Clothing" caption="by Luke" />

 I did all the clothing.
-In total, counting re-skins and coloured variations i did around 96 pieces of clothing.
+In total, counting re-skins and colored variations, I did around 96 pieces of clothing.

 <ImageCollage images={["clothing1.jpg", "clothing2.jpg", "clothing3.jpg", "clothing4.jpg", "clothing5.jpg",]} />

-It was just the bog standard clothing modelling process, make model, skin model to rig, make sure it fits playermodel.
-However I made massive used of a Blender plugin called ["Mesh Data Transfer"](https://mmemoli.gumroad.com/l/tOKEh), since we have a fatness morph and needed clothing to also have fatness, here is an example of it working, it worked perfect almost every time!
+It was just the bog standard clothing modeling process: make the model, skin the model to rig, and make sure it fits the player model.
+However, I made massive use of a Blender plugin called ["Mesh Data Transfer"](https://mmemoli.gumroad.com/l/tOKEh).
+Since we have a fatness morph and needed clothing to also accommodate fatness, here is an example of it working.
+It worked perfectly almost every time!

 <Img src="morph_transfer.gif" />

-Then setting up the clothing prefab, just add a skinned model renderer, then use our item equipment comonent, then set up icon and it just works!
+Then setting up the clothing prefab was straightforward: just add a skinned model renderer, then use our item equipment component, and finally set up the icon.
+And it just works!

 <ImageCollage images={["clothing_prefab.jpg", "clothing_icon.jpg"]} />

 <Heading title="Player" caption="by Grodbert" />

-Most of the player was actually done around the time "Sauna" was first conceived, since Ceitine needed a player for his project, compared to my later animation work, the player's are noticeably wonky and snappy.
+Most of the player was actually done around the time "Sauna" was first conceived, since Ceitine needed a player for his project.
+Compared to my later animation work, the players are noticeably wonky and snappy.

-The model, walking, running, crouching, jumping and the fatness morphs were already done, to finish it I added the rest of what a playermodel needs, stuff like holding, interacting, height, weapons, and even an unused feature to control penis length.
+The model, walking, running, crouching, jumping, and the fatness morphs were already done.
+To finish it, I added the rest of what a player model needs, stuff like holding, interacting, height, weapons, and even an unused feature to control penis length.

 <Img src="grods/player.png", caption="High poly player model" />

 <Heading title="Animals" caption="by Grodbert" />

 The forest needed some life, I needed some work, so Ceitine gave me a list of typical finnish animals, Elk, Foxes, and Hares.
 Unfortunately, nobody told me that in Finland they call Moose "Elks", luckily my plan was to have a versatile base and retexture to add more variety, Reindeers, Moose, and actual Elks, even though they aren't found in Finland, nobody will care!
 Hares were useful "Early game" animals that could be killed with the BB gun, and Foxes hunt hares and steal your fish, I'm happy I got to practice a lot with sculpting, rigging, and animating, I was really lacking in those departments.